samuelarbolai/investor-match-ai/vibe-coding-sdk/context-for-code-agent.md

 - Multi-service repository; every deployable service lives under `services/` and ships in its own container.
 No root monolith.
 - Core API (Express + TypeScript) in `services/investor-match-api/` (rich Jest suites and data scripts).
 - Supporting Python services: Kapso webhook middleware, WhatsApp master agent, and conversation parser.
+All services are now live and in sync with the Node-based master-agent + parser deployment described below.

 ## Project Modules
 - Investor Match API: `services/investor-match-api/` (primary API with tests and seeding/backfill scripts).